A Categorical Framework for Learning Generalised Tree Automata: Related work

 \section{Related work}

 This paper proceeds in the line of work on categorical automata learning started in~\cite{jasi:auto14}, and further developed in the CALF framework~\cite{HeerdtS017,heer17:lear}.
-CALF provides abstract definitions of closedness, consistency and hypothesis, and several techniques to analyse and guide development of concrete learning algorithms.
-CALF operates at a high level of abstraction and does not include an explicit learning algorithm.
-We discuss two further recent categorical approaches to learning, which make stronger assumptions than in CALF that allow for the definition of concrete algorithms.
-The present paper can be thought of as a third such approach.
+CALF provides abstract definitions of closedness, consistency, and hypothesis and several techniques to analyse and guide the development of concrete learning algorithms.
+CALF operates at a high level of abstraction and previously did not include an explicit learning algorithm.
+We discuss two further recent categorical approaches to learning, which make stronger assumptions than CALF in order to allow for the definition of concrete algorithms.
+The present paper is a third such approach.

-Barlocco et al.~\cite{BarloccoKR19} proposed an abstract algorithm for learning coalgebras.
-It stipulates the tests to be formed by an abstract version of coalgebraic modal logic.
-On the one hand, the notion of wrapper and closedness from CALF essentially instantiate to that setting; on the other hand, the combination of logic and coalgebra is precisely what enables to define an actual learning algorithm in~\cite{BarloccoKR19}.
-The current work focus on algebras rather than coalgebras, and is orthogonal.
-In particular, it covers (bottom-up) tree automata, which is outside the scope of~\cite{BarloccoKR19}.
+Barlocco et al.~\cite{BarloccoKR19} proposed an abstract algorithm for learning coalgebras, where tests are formed by an abstract version of coalgebraic modal logic.
+On the one hand, the notion of wrapper and closedness from CALF essentially instantiate to that setting; on the other hand, the combination of logic and coalgebra is what enables to define an actual algorithm in~\cite{BarloccoKR19}.
+The current work focuses on algebras rather than coalgebras, and is orthogonal.
+In particular, it covers (bottom-up) tree automata, which are outside the scope of~\cite{BarloccoKR19}.